lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ![](../doc/I2C_acq_fifo_write.svg)

-If the transaction is a read operation (R/W bit = 1), the target pulls bytes out of TX FIFO and transmits them to the bus until the host signals the end of the transfer by sending a NACK signal.
+If the transaction is a read operation (R/W bit = 1), the target pulls bytes out of TX FIFO and transmits them to the bus until the controller signals the end of the transfer by sending a NACK signal.
 If TX FIFO holds no data, or if the ACQ FIFO contains more than 1 entry, the target will hold SCL low to stretch the clock and give software time to write data bytes into TX FIFO or handle the available command.
 See [stretching during read](#stretching-during-read) for more details.
 TX FIFO input corresponds to [`TXDATA`](registers.md#txdata).
-Typically, a NACK signal is followed by a STOP or repeated START signal and the IP will raise an exception if the host sends a STOP signal after an ACK.
+Typically, a NACK signal is followed by a STOP or repeated START signal and the IP will raise an exception if the controller sends a STOP signal after an ACK.
 An ACK/NACK signal is inserted into the ACQ FIFO as the first bit (bit 0), in the same entry with a STOP or repeated START signal.
 For ACK and NACK signals, the value of the first bit is 0 and 1, respectively.
 The following diagram shows consecutive entries inserted into ACQ FIFO during a read operation: